Benefits of Mulch

 - Brown mulch works with a wide range of plant colors and provides a great backdrop for green foliage.
 It blends into the landscape and provides a natural look.
 Depending on the shade of brown, it can even mimic the look of soil.

 - Red mulch also creates an eye-catching, unexpected feature in your landscape.
-It complements the green of your lawn and the foliage of bedding plants, shrubs and trees.
-It also works well against lighter-colored plants.
+It complements the green of your lawn and foliage of bedding plants, shrubs and trees.
+It also works well against light-colored plants.

-In addition to prepackaged mulch in brown, black and red, you can create mulch colors using do-it-yourself mulch dyes.
+In addition to prepackaged mulch in brown, black and red, you can create mulch colors using DIY mulch dyes.
+Remember that color options aren’t confined to organic mulch.
+Inorganic mulch comes in a variety of colors, including white marble, red-brick nuggets, lava rock and brown, black, red, and green rubber mulch.

 Remember that color options aren’t confined to organic mulch.
 Inorganic mulch comes in a variety of colors, including brown, black, red and green rubber mulch, white marble, red-brick nuggets, and lava rock.